Pytonballoon810/awesome/README.md

 - [LCSC](https://www.lcsc.com/): A cheap electronic components supplier
 - [WEMOS D1 Mini Pinout helper](https://lastminuteengineers.com/wemos-d1-mini-pinout-reference/)

-# Awesome CLI Tools
+## Awesome CLI Tools

 This is a list of awesome CLI tools.

 - [FFMPEG](https://ffmpeg.org/): A complete, cross-platform solution to record, convert and stream audio and video

-# Awesome Hardware
+## Awesome Hardware

 This is a list of awesome hardware that I use on a daily basis or have or will probably build and/or use in the future.

 - [Smart Knob View](https://github.com/scottbez1/smartknob)
 - [Smart Knob Dev Kit](https://github.com/SeedLabs-it/smartknob-firmware)

-# Awesome Hardware Modding
+## Awesome Hardware Modding

 Thsi is a list of awesome hardware modding projects that I have done or will probably do in the future.

 - [Upgraded Nintendo Gameboy](https://www.youtube.com/watch?v=qDT7KZjdlpc)
 - [Local Google Nest Mini Gen 2](https://github.com/justLV/onju-voice)

-# Awesome GitHub Repos
+## Awesome GitHub Repos

 This is a list of awesome GitHub repos I have found to be useful.

 - [neolink](https://github.com/QuantumEntangledAndy/neolink): A tool to restream your Reolink cameras to a local NVR
 - [frigate](https://github.com/blakeblackshear/frigate): NVR with realtime local object detection for IP cameras
 - [home-assistant](https://github.com/home-assistant): Open source home automation that puts local control and privacy first
 - [Jellyfin](https://github.com/jellyfin/jellyfin): The Free Software Media System

+## Awesome GHISTS

+- [Open Powershell Here](https://gist.github.com/davecan/f3045266aa9e3441211ab55f9db70c2b): Open a PowerShell window in the current directory from the context menu in Windows Explorer